-With just 78 years left to run we estimate the price of your lease extension to range between £7,600 and £8,800 as well as legals.
+With 52 years unexpired we estimate the price of your lease extension to be between £29,500 and £34,000 plus legals.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more comprehensive due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be other issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information without first getting professional advice.

 I yesterday discovered that one of the partners of the law firm undertaking the purchase conveyancing in Endon is an uncle of the seller.
 Is this allowed?